sunfounder/raspad3/docs/source/appendix.rst

-Appendix
+APPENDIX
 ===========

-Here, we have included some operations that must be used when doing projects.
-If you are a new user of RasPad 3, you may need to read this part carefully.
+For new RasPad users, the following sections are essential operations that will need to be used for doing certain projects.
+Please read these sections carefully.

 Assemble the Camera Module
 --------------------------------------

-Open the back cover of the RasPad, connect the FFC cable to the CSI interface of the Camera Module, and pass the RasPad back cover to the CSI interface of the Raspberry Pi.

-After that, close up the back cover.
+Open the back cover of the RasPad.
+Connect the FFC cable to the CSI interface of the Camera Module.
+Carefully pass the CSI interface cable through the slot on the back cover of the RasPad.
+Connect the CSI interface of the Raspberry Pi.
+Then carefully close the back cover of the RasPad.

 .. warning::

-  The card slot is set on the back cover and it’s in snap style.
-Therefore before opening or closing the back cover, you need to take out the microSD card to avoid damaging your microSD card and the internal button board.
+  The SD card slot is a snap-in style attached to the back cover.
+Before removing or replacing the back cover, remove the micro-SD card to avoid damaging the micro-SD card and the RasPad's internal button board.

 .. image:: img/pir3.jpg
   :width: 600
   :align: center

-Insert the SD card already burned Raspberry Pi OS into the slot and nd long press the power button to boot the RasPad 3.
+Insert the micro-SD card with the Raspberry Pi OS image into the slot, and long-press the power button to boot the RasPad.

 .. image:: img/pir5.jpg
   :width: 500